Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Perfect-SRTI and SRTI-Existence are Fixed-parameter Tractable for the Parameter Tree-cut Width

-We present an FPT-algorithm for \textsc{Perfect-SRTI} and \textsc{SRTI-Existence}.
-Given a tree-cut decomposition of the acceptability graph, we use dynamic programming to decide whether a solution exists or not.
-In the dynamic programming table for a node $t$ we store information whether there exists a matching $M$ for the set $Y_t$~of vertices from the bags of the subtree of the tree-cut decomposition rooted in~$t$.
-We allow that $M$ is not stable in $G$ but require that the blocking pairs are incident to vertices outside $Y_t$, and for some of the edges $\{v, w\}$ in $\cut (t)$, we require the endpoint $v$ in $Y_t$ to be matched at least as good as he ranks $w$.
+Given a nice tree-cut decomposition of the acceptability graph, we use dynamic programming to decide whether a solution exists or not.
+In the dynamic programming (DP) table for a node~$t \in V(T)$ we store information whether there exists a matching $M$ for the set $Y_t$~of vertices from the bags of the subtree of the tree-cut decomposition rooted in~$t$.
+We allow that $M$ is not stable in $G$ but require that the blocking pairs are incident to vertices outside $Y_t$, and for some of the edges~$\{v, w\}$ in $\cut (t)$ (recall that $\cut (t) $ is the set of edges in $G$ which leave $Y_t$), we require the endpoint $v$ in $Y_t$ to be matched at least as good as it ranks $w$.

-\textbf{DP Tables.}\quad Before we describe the idea behind the table entries we store in our dynamic programming procedure, we introduce the following relaxation of matching stability.
+\subparagraph{DP Tables} Before we describe the idea behind the table entries we store in our dynamic programming procedure, we introduce the following relaxation of matching stability.

 \begin{definition} Let $(T, \mathcal{X})$ be a nice tree-cut decomposition of $G$.
-For a node $t\in V(T)$, the \emph{closure of $t$} ($\clos(t)$) is the set of vertices in $Y_t$ together with their neighbors, that is, $\clos (t):= Y_t \cup \N_G (Y_t)$.
-We say that a matching $M$ on $\clos (t)$ for some $t\in V(T)$ \emph{complies with a vector $\bm{h}\in \{\oldminusone, \oldzero, \oldone\}^{\cut (t)}$} if the following conditions hold: \begin{itemize} \item for each edge $e \in \cut (t)$, we have $e\in M$ if and only if $\bm{h}_e = \oldzero$;
+For a node $t\in V(T)$, the \emph{closure $\clos(t)$ of $t$} is the set of vertices in $Y_t$ together with their neighbors, that is, $\clos (t):= Y_t \cup \N_G (Y_t)$.
+We say that a matching $M$ on $\clos (t)$ for some $t\in V(T)$ \emph{complies with a vector $\bm{h}\in \{\oldminusone, \oldzero, \oldone\}^{\cut (t)}$} if the following conditions hold: \begin{itemize} \item for each edge $e \in \cut (t)$, we have $e\in M$ if and only if $\bm{h} (e) = \oldzero$;

-\item for each $e = \{v, w\}\in \cut (t)$ with $v\in Y_t$ and $\bm{h}_e = \oldone$, we have $\rk_v (M(v)) \le \rk_v(w)$, i.e., $v$ ranks its partner (not being $w$ by the previous condition) in $M$ at least as good as $w$; and
+\item for each $e = \{v, y\}\in \cut (t)$ with $y\in Y_t$ and $\bm{h} (e) = \oldone$, we have $\rk_y (M(y)) \le \rk_y(v)$, i.e.,~$y$~ranks its partner (not being $v$ by the previous condition) in $M$ at least as good as~$v$; and